nwreyes/biddle9000/README.md

 # Dependencies
 - npm (and the 300 packages it installs)
 - python
+- pip
     - Flask
     - flask_cors
     - requests
-- Manim FFmpeg
+    - Manim
+    - ffmpeg
     - OpenGL
     - LaTeX
+    - manim
+    - manimgl

 # Installing and Running
 1. In the inner biddle9000 directory, run "npm i"